community-data-practices/community-data-practices.github.io/index.md

 - Amy Z. Chen (Georgia Institute of Technology)
 - Ramaravind Kommiya Mothilal (University of Toronto)
 - Michael L. Best (Georgia Institute of Technology)

+You can reach out to us at comdataworkshop@gmail.com.